WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 * MNumericArray
 * MTensor

 These are just raw LibraryLink containers.
-LLU is likely unecessary when working with raw LibraryLink containers However, they are still supported.
+LLU is likely unnecessary when working with raw LibraryLink containers.
+However, they are still supported.

 Level 1A
 ----------------------------------